 Three individuals face felony charges of operating or attempting to operate a clandestine meth lab and exposing a child to meth manufacturing after their arrest March 27.

 Cody F. Hayes, 23, of Cottageville, Felisha L. Hoselton, 21, of Murraysville, and Harvey J. Dilley, Jr., 34, of Ripley were arrested following a search of a vacant dwelling owned by Sheriff Tony Boggs’ uncle, a nearby mobile home and an adjacent vehicle.

 At around 2:44 p.m. on March 27, Sheriff Boggs received a telephone call reporting a break-in at the vacant dwelling and that two individuals, identified by the caller as “Cody and Dilley,” were inside cooking meth with the use of an extension cord run from a nearby mobile home to the vacant house.

 Detective Ross Mellinger and Sgt.
 Eric Cullen of the Jackson County Sheriff’s Department responded tio the scene and were met in the doorway of the mobile home by Felisha Hoselton and her five-month-old child and Cody Hayes.
 A third individual, identified as Harvey Joe Dilley, Jr., had apparently fled out the back door of the trailer.

-Page 2 of 2 - A subsequent search of the nearby vacant house disclosed what the investigators described as “a station for manufacturing meth” including a two-burner hot plate, denatured alcohol, vinyl tubing, gas generator, lye, mason jars and more along with other ingredients.
+A subsequent search of the nearby vacant house disclosed what the investigators described as “a station for manufacturing meth” including a two-burner hot plate, denatured alcohol, vinyl tubing, gas generator, lye, mason jars and more along with other ingredients.
 An extension cord ran from the hot plate to the mobile home.

 Meth-related items were also discovered in a search of the mobile home, including coffee filters, white powdery substances, hypodermic needles, processed iodine crystals, red-stained latex gloves and more.